loveencounterflow/dbay-sql-macros/README.md

   appearance of that parameter's name in the macro body, even when they should appear inside of, say, string literals.
 To block replacements, prefix the parameter name in the macro body with a backslash.
 These backslashes will be removed from the result.
+* A parameter in a macro's body may end in a 'vanishing terminator', currently fixed as `|`.
+This enables replacements in contexts without explicit spaces or other identifier-delimiters

 ```
 m.declare SQL"""@add( @a, @b ) = ( @a + @b );"""